microsoft/live-share/CONTRIBUTING.md

 * Reproducible steps (1...
 2...
 3...) and what you expected versus what you actually saw.
 * Images, animations, or a link to a video.
 * A code snippet that demonstrates the issue or a link to a code repository we can easily pull down onto our machine to recreate the issue.

-> **Note:** Because we need to copy and paste the code snippet, including a code snippet as a media file (i.e. .gif) is not sufficient.

-Please remember to do the following:

-* Search the [issue repository](https://github.com/Microsoft/project-cascade/issues) to see if there exists a duplicate.
-* If code related, simplify your code around the issue so we can better isolate the problem.

 Don't feel bad if we can't reproduce the issue and ask for more information!